-2. Faulty Valves/Valve Seats
+2. Faulty valves/valve Seats

-If the valves are okay you may need to check your decrepit timing belt.
+If the valves are okay, you may need to check your decrepit timing belt.

-3. Wrong Camshaft timing
+3. Wrong camshaft timing

-If you experience low compressions on all cylinders, it may be caused by a faulty fitted camshaft timing belt or chain.
+If you experience low compression on all cylinders, it may be caused by a faulty fitted camshaft timing belt or chain.
 If you know that you got low compression after a timing belt replacement, check the timing.
 Anyways, if you experience low compression on all cylinders, check the timing.

 These are found between the crankshaft and camshaft.
 Valves control the outflow of exhaust gases from the combustion chambers.
-When the belt or chain is faulty then the camshaft fails to perform its task and you have an accumulation of exhaust gases in the combustion chambers.
+When the belt or chain is faulty, then the camshaft fails to perform its task and you have an accumulation of exhaust gases in the combustion chambers.
 This will eventually lead to low compression problems.

-4. Worn out Head Gasket
+4. Worn out head gasket

 Fuel and oil should never mix in the combustion chambers.
 However, the gasket can become cracked due to overuse.
-When this happens, pressure leaks from the chambers and you have low compression.
+When this happens, pressure leaks from the chambers and you get low compression.
 You can use a pressure tester to read the cylinder pressure.

 5. Cracked cylinder walls